Sony A99 vs A99 II

 - More modern: Reflects 4 years of technical progress since the A99 launch.

-Care should be taken when interpreting the review scores above, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.